masayukig/sb/README.md

 - to be available markup
 - delete unnecessary menus
 - add comment box(by using facebook tool or something)
-- add individual page link
+- add individual page link and display it
 - display short contents in the list page
 - add skin system
 - add widget system